-The University of Houston is proud to have been selected as a member of the 2016-2017 NASPA Lead Initiative cohort.
-Out of the approximately 1,200 institutions that have a membership with NASPA, under 100 institutions have been selected as a Lead Institution.
-This group of institutions represents a network of colleges and universities with a deep commitment to promoting Civic Learning and Democratic Engagement (CLDE) opportunities for the students, the campus, and the community.
-Selection to this cohort was based on current civic engagement work and the areas of institutional focus for the coming year.
+September 4th, 2018 – The University of Houston is proud to have been selected as a member of the 2018-2019 NASPA Lead Initiative cohort.
+This marks the third time that the University of Houston has been honored with this recognition.
+Out of approximately 1,200 institutions that have a membership with NASPA, under 100 institutions have been selected as a Lead Institution.
+This group of institutions represents a network of colleges and universities with a deep commitment to promoting Civic Learning and Democratic Engagement (CLDE) opportunities for students, the campus, and the community.
+Selection to this cohort was based on current civic engagement work and the areas of institutional focus for future growth.

 Under the Division of Student Affairs and Enrollment Services, the Center for Student Involvement (CSI) provides opportunities for civic engagement and leadership development at the University of Houston.
 As a Lead Institution member, CSI staff will have the opportunity to participate in professional development, networking, and resource sharing with other Lead Institutions.
 Ultimately, this involvement will support the creation of new CLDE initiatives, and enhance the effectiveness of existing programs.